Keeping customers safer

 Cleaning your vehicle and disposing of waste

-- After each customer, you should clean your vehicle thoroughly using wipes or disinfectant spray.
+- You should frequently clean your vehicle thoroughly using wipes or disinfectant spray.
 Make sure you clean the surfaces your customers are likely to touch, such as door handles and seat belt clips.

-- You should clean the areas of the vehicle you touch regularly a few times throughout the day and always at the start and end of each shift.
-This includes door handles, steering wheel, handbrake and switches.
+- You should clean the areas of the vehicle you touch as often as possible, this includes door handles, steering wheel, handbrake and switches.